 - Review the available internship positions.

-- Complete Everyman Theatre Internship Application and send to firstname.lastname@example.org.
-(You will receive an acknowledgement of receipt.)
+- Complete the Everyman Theatre Internship Application and send to firstname.lastname@example.org.
+(You will receive an acknowledgment of receipt.)

 - All internship candidates are first vetted through the Everyman Education Department.

 - You will receive an update on the status of your application regardless of the outcome in a timely manner.
 If you progress beyond the application stage, you will receive clear instructions on next steps.